helloitsbirdo/helloitsbirdo.github.io/README.md

 This handbook has been created as a community sourced hub of information for new Polkadot builders in the Polkadot ecosystem and a great reference point to keep on hand as you progress through your journey.

-This information is open source and accepting new pages, updates and changes at [link]
+This information is open source and accepting new pages, updates and changes at [https://github.com/helloitsbirdo/helloitsbirdo.github.io](https://github.com/helloitsbirdo/helloitsbirdo.github.io).

+This wiki is powered by [Docsify](https://docsify.js.org/)

 ## Technical tools